chaos-polymtl/lethe/doc/source/installation/windows_wsl.rst

 .. seealso::

 	This tutorial is aimed at Windows users who have no prior knowledge of Linux.
-Hence it is as simple as possible, namely ``deal.II`` is installed with ``candi`` (see :doc:`./regular_installation` for alternatives).
-Installation options given in this tutorial is well suited for lethe users.
-If you are a developer and need more options, see :doc:`regular_installation`.
+To keep it simple, all dependencies are installed using candi.
+Installation options given in this tutorial are well suited for lethe users.
+If you are a developer or need more options, see :doc:`regular_installation`.

 Throughout this tutorial:
 	* |win_shell| indicates operations performed in the Windows session, and